javiramos1/qagent-mcp/README.md

 # Then test with Docker:

 # Format and lint your changes
-make format      # Format code make lint        # Check code quality
+make format && make lint

 # Test with Docker environment
-make docker-build    # Build updated image make docker-run      # Start both services make docker-logs     # Monitor logs
+make docker-rebuild  # Build updated image and restart make docker-logs     # Monitor logs

 # Debug specific services if needed